blghtr/plastinka_sales_predictor/deployment/README.md

 - `GET /health` - Health check
 - `GET /docs` - API documentation (SwaggerUI)

-## Data Flow
+## Data Flow with Cloud Integration

 1. **Data Upload**:
    - Upload Excel files with stock and sales data
    - Data is processed and stored in SQLite database
    - Feature engineering for time series analysis

-2. **Training**:
+2. **Training** (Cloud-Based):
+   - Data is prepared and uploaded to Yandex Cloud Storage
+   - Training job is submitted to Yandex Cloud Functions
-   - Model is trained using the processed dataset
+   - Model is trained in the cloud and stored in Cloud Storage
-   - Training metrics are stored
+   - Training metrics are retrieved and stored in the database
-   - Model is saved for future prediction

-3. **Prediction**:
+3. **Prediction** (Cloud-Based):
-   - Uses stored features and trained model
-   - Generates sales forecast
-   - Saves results to database
+   - Input data is uploaded to Yandex Cloud Storage
+   - Prediction job is submitted to Yandex Cloud Functions
+   - Predictions are generated in the cloud
+   - Results are downloaded and stored in the database

 4. **Reports**:
    - Uses stored data to generate HTML reports